 1) Learn how to string properly.

-You don’t really need any lock or tie, even less locking tuners (although those come in handy for a super-quick restring).
+You don’t really need any lock or tie, even less locking tuners (although those come in handy for a very quick restringing).

-Keep it simple, keep it clean.
-One winding above the string cut and one or two below is all you need.
+One winding above the string cut and two to three below.
+That’s all you need.
+Done.

 2) Stretch your strings.

-The way I do it is based on two movements on each string:
+The way I do is based on a simple action performed on each string:

 3) Have the nut slots cut and polished.